 For instance, if a keyword is too competitive, it will lower your bids to avoid overspending.
 But it will increase your bids if it determines that the CPC is reasonable and the search is winnable.

-In this strategy, Google optimizes your bids in order to get the highest possible click-through rate (CTR) for your ads but without considering the quality or relevance of the traffic generated.
+In this strategy, Google optimizes your bids to get the highest possible click-through rate (CTR) for your ads without considering the quality or relevance of the traffic generated.

 In that regard, this is seen as only a means to get the most traffic possible on a limited budget or when a keyword has a limited search volume.